-add (batch: tianshou.data.batch.Batch, buffer_ids: Optional[Union[numpy.ndarray, List[int]]] = None) → Tuple[numpy.ndarray, numpy.ndarray, numpy.ndarray] Add a batch of data into replay buffer.
+add (batch: tianshou.data.batch.Batch, buffer_ids: Optional[Union[numpy.ndarray, List[int]]] = None) → Tuple[numpy.ndarray, numpy.ndarray, numpy.ndarray, numpy.ndarray] Add a batch of data into replay buffer.

 - batch (Batch) the input data batch.
-Its keys must belong to the 7 reserved keys, and "obs", "act", "rew", "done" is required. - buffer_ids to make consistent with other buffer's add function; if it is not None, we assume the input batch's first dimension is always 1.
+Its keys must belong to the 7 input keys, and "obs", "act", "rew", "terminated", "truncated" is required. - buffer_ids to make consistent with other buffer's add function; if it is not None, we assume the input batch's first dimension is always 1.